What is the SQE?

 You must do this to remain eligible for the SQE.
 You will not be able to book your next assessment until you have updated your answers.

 Video explanation.
-You will find it helpful to view a short video clip which contains an explanation of an individual results page.
-It provides an overview of what you will see on your results page including an explanation of the steps taken to calculate your individual marks.
-The video has an example of the marks allocated to assessment criteria including a discussion on how the marks allocated are converted into a numerical value and finally to your final result.
+You will find it helpful to view a short video which provides an explanation of the steps taken to calculate your individual marks.
+The video has an example of the marks allocated to assessment criteria including information on how the marks allocated are converted into a numerical value and your final result.
 It also includes an explanation of why a candidate can receive a score of 0 for any of the assessment criteria.
 This can help put into context that each SQE2 assessment consists of 16 stations or exercises, and that even though you may perform badly in one or more stations, you can still pass the assessment overall as the passmark is set for the assessment as a whole.

 Note: The video is based on a results page for the April 2022 SQE2.
 The combination of stations on day 1 and 2 of the written assessments can vary between SQE2 assessment windows.
 Please see the SQE2 Assessment Specification for more information.